 Give your Easter table a whimsical upgrade with these uber-cute cactus-dyed eggs.
 They’re one of our favorite Easter egg decorating ideas!
 Simply tape on paper cutouts for the arms and use a fine-point marker for the details.
 A tiny tissue paper flower gives the look a finishing touch.

 This springy floral centerpiece might look elaborate, but it’s quite simple to make.
 Simply glue plastic easter eggs onto dowels and add it to a grocery-store bundle of sunny daffodils and carnations.
 Check out this tutorial for how to make DIY indigo marbled eggs.

 Rabbits love carrots just as much as you’ll love these napkin and silverware pairings straight out of the garden.
 Wrap green plastic utensils in orange napkins, then secure them with green ribbon or pipe cleaner.
 They’re perfect for the kids, just like these genius Easter activities.

-For an on-trend table, pull in one of the year’s hottest patterns: marble.
+For an on-trend table, pull in a classic pattern: marble.
 It’s chic, elegant and classy.
 Include it in one eye-catching statement piece (like a tablecloth or runner), then accent it with bright pops of color like hot pink or lime green.
 If you don’t want to splurge, this marble-pattern contact paper is a quick fix.

 Double-Duty Place Cards

 The two things that remind us most of spring: fresh flowers and pale pastels.
 So your Easter table should incorporate both.
-Balance bold, bright blooms with subtle, subdued succulents (a big trend right now!) and lacy ribbons.
+Balance bold, bright blooms with subtle, subdued succulents and lacy ribbons.
 Then choose plates and napkins in matching hues for a lovely spring layout.
 Get the tutorial from Up to Date Interiors.